 People suffering from XDR-TB have very few treatment options – cure rates are extremely low and mortality rates are extremely high.
 Nix-TB is the world’s first clinical trial to study an XDR-TB drug regimen with only pills – no injections – and minimal pre-existing resistance.
 The trial tests a three-drug regimen consisting of bedaquiline, pretomanid, and linezolid.

 Nix-TB is a partnership between TB Alliance, the sponsor of the trial; Janssen Pharmaceuticals, the discoverer of bedaquiline; and the sites where the study is being conducted.
-The study may expand to include other partners and sites.

 About the New Treatment(s)